-Pain Management / Class II / Class III Meds: Clinically tested (Unobserved Opioid Substitution Treatment programs), e-pill Med-O-Wheel SECURE (SKU 870812) gives the right medication at the right time.
-It is a Tamper-resistant electronic pill dispenser with a unique locking feature that closes 5 minutes after meds have been taken), is suitable for professional use by rehabilitation (halfway homes / group home settings) and mental health care professionals.
-It is a portable tamper resistant locked pill dispenser and may be used outside the home (work, school, drug rehab etc.).
-Features a unique 180 minute medication dosing window for each dose.
-Tablet count verification possible without unlocking the Med-O-Wheel SECURE device (see-thru bottom).
-Built-in Tamper Alarm.
-Best Practice (Patient/Filler/Observer)
+Portable Med-wheel Secure Pill Dispenser for Clinic Use OnlyThe e-pill Med-O-Wheel Secure (SKU 870812) gives the right medication at the right time.
+It is a Tamper-resistant electronic pill dispenser with a unique locking feature that closes 5 minutes after meds have been taken, making it suitable for professional use by rehabilitation and mental health care professionals.
+It is a portable tamper-resistant locked pill dispenser and may be used outside the home (work, school, drug rehab, etc.).

-Early dose 1 hour before alarm (no alarm sound = discreet).
+- Early dose 1 hour before the alarm (discreet silent alarm)

-Long Alarm Duration 120 Minutes Alarm Time.
-1 Hour Early Dose (silent=discreet) is followed by 2 Hours Alarm Time or until taken, followed by 60 minutes silent alarm.
+- Long Alarm Duration: 60 Minutes.
+1 Hour Early Dose is followed by 2 1 Hour Alarm Time or until taken, followed by 60 minutes silent alarm.

-- Releases Medication Only At The Right Time (within the 180 minute dosing window) for each alarm.
-Opening is closed 5 minutes after dispensing.
+- Releases Medication Only At The Right Time (within the 180-minute dosing window) for each alarm.
+The opening is closed 5 minutes after dispensing

-Verification of tablet count can be done without unlocking the e-pill PD2 SECURE dispenser.
+- Verification of tablet count can be done without unlocking the dispenser

-Each day can be programmed for 1–4 daily medication doses (events).
+- Each day can be programmed for 1–4 daily medication doses

-Precise Medication Dispensing Window (180 Minutes) (Suboxone® / Methadone): For example, a patient in opioid replacement treatment has been prescribed Suboxone to be taken each morning at 9 AM.
-The e-pill Med-O-Wheel SECURE is set to give the medication at 9 AM.
+Example: A patient in opioid replacement treatment has been prescribed Suboxone be taken each morning at 9 AM.
+The e-pill Med-O-Wheel Secure is set to give the medication at 9 AM.
 The medication can be taken from the e-pill dispenser between 8 AM and 11 AM.
-Once the medication has been taken, the Med-O-Wheel SECURE locks shut until the next morning (or time for the next dose, up to 4 times per day).
+Once the medication has been taken, the Med-O-Wheel Secure locks shut until the next morning (or time for the next dose, up to 4 times per day).
 The empty slot from which the medication was taken is no longer visible to the patient.

-How e-pill Med-o-Wheel Secure Works: Medication doses used in drug therapy and/or mental health care can be loaded into the e-pill Med-O-Wheel SECURE when the administration of the medication must be regular and secure.
+How e-pill Med-o-Wheel Secure Works: Medication doses used in drug therapy and/or mental health care can be loaded into the e-pill Med-O-Wheel Secure when the administration of the medication must be regular and secure.
 The patient receives the medication only at a specific time of the day.
-Otherwise the device is locked shut and the medication is safe inside the unit.
-It is possible to set Med-O-Wheel SECURE to provide 1–4 dosage opportunities daily.
+Otherwise, the device is locked shut and the medication is safe inside the unit.
+It is possible to set Med-O-Wheel Secure to provide 1–4 dosage opportunities daily.

 When the user presses the transparent part of the device cover, Med-O-Wheel moves the correct dose for release and then locks shut until the next specified dosage time.

 This device is in regular use in many countries around the world including the USA and Canada.
 It is in regular use in Finland at the Kuopio Clinic substance abuse / psychiatry clinics.
 First used in A-clinic Foundation Espoo Finland.
-Published study: The effect of an electronic medicine dispenser on diversion of buprenorphine-naloxone—experience from a medium-sized Finnish city.
+Published study: The effect of an electronic medicine dispenser on diversion of buprenorphine-naloxone—experience from a medium-sized city.

 SUBOXONE® (buprenorphine and naloxone)(CIII) is a prescription medicine and is a registered trademark of Reckitt Benckiser Pharmaceuticals Inc.